ged/sysexits/README.md

 Like the C header file from which this was derived (I mean forked, naturally), error numbers begin at `Sysexits::EX__BASE` (which is way more cool than plain old '64') to reduce the possibility of clashing with other exit statuses that other programs may already return.

-The codes are available in two forms, as constants which can be imported into your own namespace via `Module.include`, or as a Hash keyed by a symbol derived from the constant name.
+The codes are available in two forms: as constants which can be imported into your own namespace via `include Sysexits`, or as `Sysexits::STATUS_CODES`, a Hash keyed by Symbols derived from the constant names.

-Allow me to demonstrate:
+Allow me to demonstrate.
+First, the old way:

     exit( 69 )

 Whaaa...?
 Is that a euphemism?
+What's going on?
 See how unattractive and... well, 1970 that is?
-We're not changing vaccuum tubes, here, we're _building a totally-awesome future in the Cloud™, people!_
+We're not changing vaccuum tubes here, people, we're _building a totally-awesome future in the Cloud™!_

     include Sysexits
     exit EX_UNAVAILABLE